ramsesm2071/sep10-freedom-project/blog/entry01.md

 ## Skills

 One skill I developed during this freedom project is organization and time management.
-I dedicated specific times of my day to work on the project while listening to music, which shows my ability to structure my workflow in a way that keeps me motivated and passionate, while also maintaining maximum productivity.
+I made sure to plan my day and set aside specific times to work on the project, and I often listened to music while doing it.
+This helped me stay focused and enjoy the process keeping my productivity and motivation up, while also balancing my tasks better.
+By organizing my work schedule in a way that let me listen to music and get things done, I stayed motivated, even when things got harder.
+This way, I kept up with my work and made sure it was consistent.

-Another skill I gained is research skills.
-I demonstrated the ability to explore various articles about music, technology, and the pros and cons of technology in the music industry, particularly how it affects artists.
-For example, while technology allows artists' work to reach a global audience, it also presents challenges regarding fair compensation.
-This research has deepened my understanding of music and further motivated me in my project.
+Another skill I improved is researching.
+I learned how to find and read different articles about music, technology, and the pros and cons of how technology affects the music industry, especially for artists.
+For example, while technology helps artists gain exposure across the globe, it also creates problems regarding how they get paid fairly.
+Doing this research has helped me deepen my understanding of music and motivated me to keep working hard on my project.

 [Next](entry02.md)